saboyagustavo/NPS-API/README.md

     -   [x] Learning HTTP mostly used verbs and methods;
     -   [x] Implementing GET and POST routes;
     -   [x] Setting up Insomnia to test the routes;

+### Lesson#2 - Databases

+-   [x] Learn about approaches on manipulating databases with node
+-   [x] Install and configure TypeORM on the application
+-   [ ] Create user migration